47th ave loop, short

 you must watch, she said, You must reflect back.
 You must

-Love thinking about who to be like water:
+Love thinking about how to be like water:

 - rush into the gaps